daniellandau/subsonic/README.md

 $
 ```

 At this point you are ready to build the basic Subsonic WAR.
-The maintainer of this repository does not use any of the other build targets(Windows EXE installer, Android app, standalone RPM, etc), and no documentation is provided for them(Pull Requests welcomed).
+The maintainer of this repository does not use any of the other build targets (Windows EXE installer, Android app, standalone RPM, etc), and documentation for them is only provided as contributed by others (Pull Requests welcomed).

 ```
 $ mvn package